SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 after all of the non-in-out parameters have been evaluated and lasts for the entire duration of that function call.
-If there are multiple in-out parameters, the right accesses starts in the same order as the parameters appear.
+If there are multiple in-out parameters, the write accesses start in the same order as the parameters appear.

 .. docnote:: TR: Confirm comment about multiple inout.